sanketvy/Thundervest/README.md

 ### Contact

-If you are intrested in the project and what to know more about the project, want to contribute to the project or hire me as a software developer, drop a mail at srvyawahare18@gmail.com
+If you are intrested in the project and want to know more about the project, want to contribute to the project or hire me as a software developer, drop a mail at srvyawahare18@gmail.com